parawanderer/bg3-maps/README.md

 ## License: MIT

+The license applies to anything I might be the copyright holder or intellectual property owner of.
 Feel free to take this wherever you'd like if you happen to stumble across this 👍

+Relevant licenses apply to Larian Studios' relevant property.

 ## Attribution & References
 - [Baldur's Gate 3](https://store.steampowered.com/app/1086940/Baldurs_Gate_3/), a game by [Larian Studios](http://larian.com/)